Athletic Training Program

 What this means for you is that you can earn 2 degrees from 2 schools in 4 years.
 More importantly, you will only need to study at the West Chester campus the summer of your sophomore year.

-This is a popular program, and therefore, enrollment is limited based on your prior academic achievement.
-In other words, you would need to at least a 1070 on the SAT and/or top 20% of your high school class for consideration.
 Students who are unsure about this career choice should consider shadowing a Certified Athletic Trainer, perhaps even volunteering in the MU athletic training room to see if this would be a good fit for you.
 Important note: An interview is required for acceptance into the program.
 The once yearly interviews take place at the beginning of the spring semester.

 Interested?
 The first step is to apply to Millersville University.
 Students admitted to the University and who meet the program eligibility requirements will receive an invitation to interview on campus.
 Interviews typically take place in mid-January, mid-February and early-April.
 For current MU students thinking of changing academic majors or for those who are undeclared, volunteering in the Athletic Training room is a great way to make sure you’re making the right choice.

 There is only one cohort per year which begins in the fall semester.
 Interviews take place in the beginning of the calendar year.
 Seats are severely limited and once the class is filled students may have to wait until the following year for consideration.

 Currently all requests for transfer into the Dual Degree Program, either by students from other universities or by MU students looking to change majors, are handled on a case by case basis.
 The number of students accepted in this manner depends upon the number of openings available in that year.
 This selection process is competitive.

 - Comparson between BS Biology and BS Allied Health Technology degrees (PDF)